 The only exclusive paintball facility in NYC, this Staten Island spot has an outdoor paintball arena where guests can play on a variety of different themed fields.
 Organizers recommend not bringing kids younger than 10, though they have hosted parties for kids as young as 7.
 One option for the kid-set: Splat ball; a twist on the traditional game that uses a spring-loaded gun for a lower impact.
 Be forewarned: This spot is open Fridays, Saturdays, and Sundays only, though parties of 10 or more may rent out the facility seven days a week.
 Reservations are recommended on the weekends, though not required.

 Fun Station USA — Staten Island

 3555 Victory Boulevard near Crane Street

 A modest laser tag course is just one of many attractions at this one-stop romping spot that's been around since the 1980s.
 Video games, batting cages, small carnival rides, ball courts, a virtual reality simulator, and a gated toddler area are also offered.
-Check Fun Station's website for cool coupons to snag unlimited laser tag deals.
+Check Fun Station's website for cool coupons to snag laser tag deals.

 Funtopia USA – Middle Village, Brooklyn

 This old-school arcade and play center offers a black-light laser tag game called Laser Runner.
 There are lots of additional attractions including a three-level play structure, indoor bumper cars, a bowling alley, and video games.
 Parking is complimentary, and admission includes a voucher for a FREE return visit.